conoro/withings2gsheets/README.md

 ## Dealing with problems
 * If anything ever goes wrong and some data is not saved to CSV, Google Sheets or LevelDB, just delete the withingsprevioustime.json file in the .withings2gsheets sub-directory of your output directory.
 This will cause the code to check all entries back to the start of your Withings history and save any that are missing locally.
 * If you want to just grab data from Withings from a particular time onwards, save that time as [Unix Epoch in seconds](https://www.epochconverter.com/) to withingsprevioustime.json and then run the code
+* If you ever run into authorization issues with Withings, just delete the withings2gsheetstokens.json file in the .withings2gsheets sub-directory of your output directory and re-run the code.
+It'll re-do the authorization flow in your browser.